-Actually, there’s no difference between espresso and coffee beans.
+Actually, there is no big difference between espresso and coffee beans.
 Coffee beans are simply known as beans.
-The only difference is their brewing method.
-There have different types of roasts as well as coffee beans.
+The only difference between coffee beans vs espresso beans is the brewing method.
 Generally, Coffee and espresso have two species, Arabica and Robusta.
 But, both are still coffee bean which is used to make coffee by using a variety of methods.
-The main difference between Arabica and Robusta bean is, The plants and beans are different, and the usage of these beans varies.
-Arabica coffee has light and more redolent taste but the taste is bitter compared to the robusta.
+The main difference between Arabica vs Robusta bean is the plants and beans, and the usage of these beans varies to make variety of coffee.
+Arabica coffee bean has light and more redolent taste but the taste is bitter compared to the robusta.
 Robusta bean has higher caffeine content and basically, the robusta bean is used to make espresso.

 Let’s learn about the types of coffee Roasts

-The roasting process is a very important factor for coffee beans because roasting affects the taste level of the beans.
-The beans are roasted in high temperature and the length of time depending on the beans roasting level, from light bean to darker bean.
+The roasting process is a very important factor for coffee beans because the roasting process elicits the coffee oil and sugar and affects the taste level of the beans.
+The beans that are roasted in high temperature and the amount of time ascertain the roasted level of coffee, from light bean to darker bean.

 Temperature has an impact on reducing acid levels.
-Hot brew methods that will reduce acid are, French press and Chemex.
+Hot brew methods that will reduce acid are: French press and Chemex.
 The cold brew method will remove more acid.
-And in addition, you can even make the non-acidic coffee at home.
+In addition, you can even make the non-acidic coffee at your home.
 You can enjoy the decaf coffee which is less acidic coffee, where the most amount of caffeine has been removed to make it healthy.
 Decaf coffee has 8 to 14 mg of caffeine, whereas, normal brewed coffee has about 70 mg of caffeine.

-- Lighter roasts bean give more kinky flavor.
+- Lighter roasts beans give more kinky flavor.

 - Medium roasts beans provide mixed acidity and balanced flavor.